-Web designing is a creative, engaging and an innovative job.
+Web designing is a creative, engaging and innovative job.
 The most important part is having that creative curve mindset, that helps you do your job well.

 The difficulty which arises is at the time of getting an entry in a reputed company.
-The basic process is the interview in which you will be asked a question relating to your niche and best way to get through it is nothing but proper research and good preparation.
+The basic process is the interview in which you will be asked a question relating to your niche and the best way to get through it is nothing but proper research and good preparation.

-As a step for preparation, having a good look at all the common interview questions for web designing will really help you.
+As a step for preparation, having a good look at all the common interview questions for web designing will help you.